mokkjack/EECS581-Project3/README.md

 * Picture Poker
 * Ride the Bus

-The functionality of this project is entertainment.
+The functionality of this project is entertainment. <br>
-Code-sino contains a global currency that is shared among the five games and "SPRINT Bank".
+Code-sino contains a global currency that is shared among the five games <br>
+and "SPRINT Bank". <br>
-SPRINT Bank is an attached website to Code-sino.
+SPRINT Bank is an attached website to Code-sino. <br>
-Code-sino works best on Google Chrome.
+Code-sino works best on Google Chrome. <br>

 ------- + ------- + ------- + ------- + ------- + ------- <br>
     SPRINT Bank "Make More of What's Yours" <br>
 ------- + ------- + ------- + ------- + ------- + ------- <br>
-SPRINT Bank displays the account balance
+SPRINT Bank displays the account balance. <br>
-SPRINT Bank offers a bail-out service for accounts with a balance of zero.
+SPRINT Bank offers a bail-out service for accounts with a balance of zero. <br>
-SPRINT Bank has a Theme Shop that unlocks themes based on chance.
+SPRINT Bank has a Theme Shop that unlocks themes based on chance. <br>
 There are eleven themes to unlock.
-The cost to unlock a theme is
+The cost to unlock a theme is <br>
-$500.00.
+$500.00. <br>
-Themes from SPRINT Bank will update only the main menu page of Code-sino.
+Themes from SPRINT Bank will update only the main menu page of <br>
+Code-sino. <br>